Unidata/awips2/docs/cave/d2d-perspective.md

 ### Unload Data

-Select **Unload All Products** to remove all loaded data products from the display and start fresh.
+Select **Unload All Products** to remove all loaded graphic and image products from the display and start fresh.
-Select **Unload Graphics** to remove all but the numerical products.
+Select **Unload Graphics** to remove all but the image products.

 ![display panel unload](../images/displayPanelUnload.png)